cs3110/textbook/src/chapters/basics/functions.md

 [definitions][definitions] (see the third major grouping titled "*definition*" on that page), but that manual page is again primarily for reference not for study.
 Definitions are not expressions, nor are expressions definitions&mdash;they are distinct syntactic classes.
-But definitions can have expressions nested inside them, and vice-versa.

 [definitions]: https://ocaml.org/manual/modules.html